-- Send Text Select and press OK.
+Send Text Select and press OK.

-- SMS Select and press OK.
+SMS Select and press OK.

-- Image: Construct on the second sec
+🖵 / 🎁 Select number with area code (even if you are in that area) from the directory or enter directly.

-- OK Press the display key.
+OK Press the display key.
 The SMS is sent.

 - If you are interrupted by an external call while writing an SMS, the text is automatically saved in the draft list. - If the memory is full, or if the SMS function on the base is being used by another handset, the operation is cancelled.
 A corresponding message appears in the display.
 Delete SMS messages you no longer require or send the SMS later.